codeadamca/eplus/index.markdown

 # ePlus

-A set of database conventions based off of Laravel's [Eloquent](https://laravel.com/docs/10.x/eloquent) database model.
+A set of database conventions used in addition to Laravel's [Eloquent](https://laravel.com/docs/10.x/eloquent) database model.

 ## Field Order